indix/css-optimum-selector/README.md

 Below are definition of options:
 * root : The root element to begin unique CSS selector extraction. _Default - html_
 * startWith: The selector can start with the specified rule.
 This is optional, if not specified the selector of shortest will be returned.
+The value is an array which means that the startwith value can be more than one (i.e) specifying ['id', 'class', 'tag'] means the selector can start with any one of the above value.
 * priority : The ordered list of identifiers to be used as priority in extractiong selector. _Default - priority: ['tag', 'id', 'class']_
 * relativeDepth - Used only for multi-element selector.
 A value of __1__ is to select all matching list of elements.
 A value of __2 or above__ is to select only the patterns which match its occurance.
 For example: Consider a (odd, even, odd, even..) pattern of elements.
 An input of two odd elements with relativeDepth=2 will return CSS selector to identify all the odd elements.
 An input of two odd elements with relativeDepth=1 will return CSS selector to identify all listed elements. _Default - 1_